zao-web/Required-Plugins/README.md

 ```

 #### Modification:
-To change the label from 'WDS Required Plugin', use the following filter/code.
+To change the label from 'Required Plugin', use the following filter/code.

 ```php